 The Cook With What You Have Seasonal Recipe Collection

-The Seasonal Recipe Collection allows you to cook more, eat well and spend less.
-For $25 a year you’ll have access to a carefully curated collection of recipes that will allow you to cook with confidence.
-You can view a Sample Carrot page and a Sample Mustard Greens page and a sample What’s for Dinner? page here to get a sense of the site organization and recipes.
+The Collection allows you to cook more, eat well and spend less.
+For $35/year the Seasonal Recipe Collection gives you access to a collection of recipes that will allow you to cook with confidence.
+You can view a Sample Carrot page, a Sample Mustard Greens page and a What’s for Dinner? page to get a sense of the site organization and recipes.
 The collection includes:

-- 12-35 recipes for each vegetable and herb in one place so you don’t have to browse half-a-dozen sites to find a recipe that suits you.
+- 12-45 recipes for each vegetable in one place so you don’t have to browse half-a-dozen sites to find a recipe.

 - Recipes tested with farm-fresh produce that combine vegetables and herbs that you will typically find together at the market or in your CSA share.